storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The name field is used as the default Author on the Story Overview form on new outlines.

-The name and your email address are used as your StoryBuilder userid.
+The name and your email address are used as your StoryCAD userid.
 The email Address is also used with the elmah.io and newsletter options if you select those.

 The project directory is the default directory for new story outlines.